 The total number of substructures considered is determined by the input parameter Limit.
 The best substructure identified becomes the right side of the first grammar production, and the graph G is compressed using this best substructure.
-Compression replaces every instance of the best substructure with a single nonterminal node.
-This node is labeled with a nonterminal label.
-The compressed graph is further processed until it cannot be compressed any more, or some user-defined stopping condition is reached (e.g., the maximum number of productions).
-In consecutive iterations the best substructure can have one or more nonterminal labels.
+Compression replaces every instance of best substructure with a single non-terminal node.
+This node is labeled with a non-terminal label.
+The compressed graph is further processed until it cannot be compressed any more, or some user-defined stopping condition is reached (maximum number of productions, for instance).
+In consecutive iterations the best substructure can have one or more non-terminal labels.
 It allows us to create a hierarchy of grammar productions.
-The input parameter Beam specifies the width of the beam search, i.e., the length of Q. Algorithm 1 shows the pseudocode.
+The input parameter Beam specifies the width of the beam search, that is, the length of Q. The Algorithm 1 shows the pseudocode.